nbpapps/WorkInProgress/README.md

 * The navigation between screens is handled by a Flow Controller

 View Logic:
-* Intraday screen is split up to two controllers - logic (for fetching the data for the requested intraday) and view (for redering the screen for each state - loading,present and error)
+* Intraday screen is split up to two controllers - logic (for fetching the data for the requested intraday) and view (for rendering the screen for each state - loading,present and error)

+Localization:
+* Support for Hebrew.

 Known issues and bugs
 * bank images are sometimes shown under the wrong bank